GreenTea749/ASR-AI-microservice-Elastic-search-AI-application/README.md

 - Reads each `.mp3` in `cv-valid-dev/`
 - Calls `/asr` endpoint
 - Writes `generated_text` column in `cv-valid-dev.csv`
 ---

+The bash code in this section can be used to containerise the microservice and perform the same functions as the local deployment in the previous section.
 ## Containerization

 ### Build Docker Image